department-of-veterans-affairs/va.gov-team/platform/engineering/frontend/eslint/adding-new-rules.md

 ## Feedback

 VFS are encouraged to provide feedback from any rule that is under review.
-To do so, please use the tag `@frontend-review-group` or message any of the front-end tools team members in Slack and provide us with your feedback.
+To do so, please use the tag `@platform-release-tools` or message any of the release tools team members in Slack and provide us with your feedback.

 ## Revision History